woc-hack/tutorial/README.md

 ```
 ----------

-When retrieving the data, it is often neccesary to narrow the results.
-This possible directly through Mongo when querying for information.
-For instance, if all the data is not needed in the auth_metadata, simply the TotalCommits and the AuthorID you can restrict the find call by adding parameters.
+When retrieving data, it is often neccesary to narrow the results.
+This is possible directly through Mongo when querying for information.
+For instance, if all the data is not needed in the auth_metadata, just the TotalCommits and the AuthorID, the query can be restricted adding parameters to the find call.
 An example query is provided below.

 ----------
 ```python